 - The requester required release of information that will reveal passwords, model, serial number, brand or quantity of XXXX resources.

 - Furthermore it is a best practice not to reveal any information regarding Operating System versions, AntiVirus products, Adobe Acrobat versions, Java versions, Internet Browser versions, Microsoft Office versions or VoIP systems.

 - The techniques are used by an unknown (not promptly verifiable) individual via phone, email, online, fax, or in person.

-- The techniques are used by a person that declares themselves to be “affiliated” with XXXX such as a subcontractor or supplier.
+- The techniques are used by a person that declares themselves to be “affiliated” with XXXX such as a subcontractor.

 - The techniques are used by an individual that says he/she is a reporter for a well known press editor, TV or radio company.

 - The requester is using ego and vanity seducing methods, for example rewarding the front desk employee with compliments about his/her intelligence, capabilities, or making inappropriate greetings (coming from a stranger).

 - The most common email subjects most likely to illicit a response from a Phishing Victim

 - “Urgent Matter”